Afghan War Memorial, Dum Dum, Kolkata (Calcutta)

 It may sound unusual that a road in Dum Dum, north of Kolkata (Calcutta), is known as the Monument Road and whats more unusual, is that it does have a monument at it side.

 The monument is shaped like a white tower and has some resemblance with the Saheed Minar (Octernoly Monument), which is located at the North – Eastern corner of Kolkata Maidan.

-It is located next to the entrance of the Dum Dum Ordinance Factory and is dedicated to the fallen British soldiers of the First Anglo – Afghan War (1839 – 42).
+It is located next to the entrance of the Dum Dum Ordnance Factory and is dedicated to the fallen British soldiers of the First Anglo – Afghan War (1839 – 42).

-The towering Afghan War Memorial was constructed in 1842 and predates the Dum Dum Ordinance Factory.
-The Dum Dum Ordinance Factory was set up in 1846, following the defeat of the British in the Afghan War, when the British East India Company decided to set up the first ammunition factory in India.
+The towering Afghan War Memorial was constructed in 1842 and predates the Dum Dum Ordnance Factory.
+The Dum Dum Ordnance Factory was set up in 1846, following the defeat of the British in the Afghan War, when the British East India Company decided to set up the first ammunition factory in India.

 Historians believe that the name originates from the Persian word dumduma, which means mound.
 Indeed Dum Dum does have a mound, and it is crowned by the mysterious Clive House, considered as the oldest standing structure in Kolkata (Calcutta).

 The Dum Dum Ordinance Factory is located on the Jossore Road and the Afghan War Memorial is visible from the factory gate.
 A right turn from the factory gate leads to the the Monument Road and few steps leads to the Afghan War Memorial.

 The First Anglo Afghan War, also known as Auckland’s Folly, was fought between British India and Afghanistan.
 It marked the beginning of the competition of power and influence in Central Asia and later on came to be known as the Great game.